I Do? I Die! (D'yos Ko Day!)

 I Do?
 I Die!
-(D'yos Ko Day!)
+(D'yos Ko Day!) is a 1997 Filipino comedy film directed by Efren Jarlego.
+The film stars Edu Manzano, Agot Isidro, Babalu, and Redford White, the film revolves around two workers, whose failed attempt to take revenge on their cruel boss after being fired unexpectedly leads them to help him rebuild his broken family.
+A play on the words, specifically a pun, that functions as a comedic title and a recurring joke.
+It also stars Paolo Contis, Paula Peralejo, Carlo Aquino, Ceejay Ramos, Glydel Mercado, Delia Razon, Marita Zobel, and Pocholo Montes.

-(lit.
-"I Do?
-I Die!
-(My God, Day!)") is a 1997 Filipino comedy film directed by Efren Jarlego.
-Produced by Star Cinema, the film was released on April 16, 1997, and was top-billed by Edu Manzano, Agot Isidro, Babalu, and Redford White.
+Produced by Star Cinema, the film was theatrically released on April 16, 1997.

-Synopsis
+Premise

 Bernie (Edu Manzano), and Helena’s (Agot Isidro) marriage is about to dismantle.
 However, their witty and mischievous children Paolo (Paolo Contis), Paula (Paula Peralejo), Carlo (Carlo Aquino), and CJ (Ceejay Ramos) will not let it happen.
 In order to save their parents’ marriage and family, the children team-up with two hilarious factory workers Domeng (Babalu), and Mokong (Redford White).
 Will they succeed in letting their parents re-learn the value of acceptance and family?